Lou Stovall: Work

 Stovall's art has been exhibited in many galleries, art centers, and museums.
 Additionally, he has been the recipient of several high-profile art commissions.
 In 1982, First Lady Nancy Reagan commissioned Stovall to design that year's Independence Day invitation for the White House.
 Subsequently, in 1986 Washington, D.C.
 Mayor Marion Barry commissioned Stovall to create a work for the city's host committee for the 1988 Democratic National Convention.

 His work is in the collection of several museums, including the Smithsonian American Art Museum in Washington, DC, The National Gallery of Art, Washington, D.C., The National Endowment of the Arts, Washington, D.C., The Phillips Collection, Washington, D.C., The John and Mable Ringling Museum of Art, Sarasota, Florida, the Corcoran Gallery of Art, Washington, D.C., the Bristol Museum in Bristol, R.I., the Bayly Art Museum in Charlottesville, VA, the Studio Museum in Harlem, the DC Commission on the Arts and Humanities, and the Georgia Museum of Art.

-The Washington City Paper once described him as "legendary in his adopted hometown of Washington," while the Washington Post noted in 2020 that "Veteran Washington artist Lou Stovall has been making silk-screen prints for so long that he’s begun to see them as a sort of natural resource."
+The Washington City Paper once described him as "legendary in his adopted hometown of Washington" while the Washington Post noted in 2020 that "Veteran Washington artist Lou Stovall has been making silk-screen prints for so long that he’s begun to see them as a sort of natural resource."

 Personal life and death

 Lou Stovall married artist Di Stovall in 1971.
-They had one son Will who is an artist who also edited and wrote the introduction to Of the Land: The Art and Poetry of Lou Stovall, published by Georgetown University Press in 2022.
+They had one son Will Stovall who is a painter.
+Stovall also had a daughter, Calea, from an earlier marriage to Elizabeth Wilson, which ended in divorce.
 Lou Stovall died from heart failure at his home in Washington D.C., on March 3, 2023, at the age of 86.